paradigmxyz/solar/README.md

 ## Features and Goals

+> [!CAUTION]
+> Solar is under active development and is not yet feature complete.
+> Please do not use it in production environments.

 - ⚡ Instant compiles and low memory usage
 - 🔍 Expressive and useful diagnostics
 - 🧩 Modular, library-based architecture